System environment (Hostname, DNS etc)

 Please notice:

-Finally we restart Apache webserver:
+The last, restart Apache webserver:

 sudo service apache2 restart